Héctor Cúper: Egypt

 On 2 March 2015, the Egyptian Football Association appointed Cúper as the new manager of their national football team.
 At the 2017 Africa Cup of Nations, he led the team to the final, which they lost 2–1 to Cameroon.

 He led Egypt to the 2018 FIFA World Cup, their first appearance in the tournament since 1990, after defeating Congo by 2–1.
 His contract was due to expire at the end of the tournament, and negotiations were postponed until its conclusion.
 Following defeats in Egypt's three group games at the tournament, it was announced that Cúper's contract would not be renewed.

 Uzbekistan

 On 1 August 2018, Cúper became head coach of the Uzbekistan national team, signing a contract that would take him through to the 2022 FIFA World Cup.
 He was sacked in September 2019 after a shock 2–0 loss away to Palestine in the first qualifying game for that tournament.

 DR Congo

 On 13 May 2021, Cúper was appointed manager of the DR Congo.
 He lost 1–0 away to Tunisia in a friendly on his debut on 5 June.
-In March, his team missed out on the 2022 FIFA World Cup after a 5–2 aggregate playoff loss to Morocco.
+In March 2022, his team missed out on the 2022 FIFA World Cup after a 5–2 aggregate playoff loss to Morocco.
 He was dismissed on 9 June 2022, having lost to Gabon and Sudan in the first 2023 Africa Cup of Nations qualifiers.

 Syria

-On 2 February 2023, he became the head coach of Syria national team.
+On 2 February 2023, Cúper became the head coach of the Syria national team on a contract of undisclosed length.
+He managed to recruit three of his countrymen with Syrian descent, Ezequiel Ham, Ibrahim Hesar and Jalil Elías, ahead of the 2023 AFC Asian Cup held in Qatar.
+Under Cúper, Syria qualified to the knockout phase of the Asian tournament as one of the best third-placed teams following a 1–0 victory over India, the first time ever Syria managed to do so after six previous participations ended in the group stages.

+In February 2024, he extended his contract with the national team, committing to stay on board for the duration of the 2026 FIFA World Cup qualification.
+However, following two away defeats, 1–0 to North Korea, and 5–0 to Japan, during the 2026 World Cup qualification, resulting in Syria's failure to qualify for the World Cup, Cúper resigned from his position as head coach of Syria.